filecoin-project/filecoin-docs/docs/project/README.md

 Want to know the current state of your favorite IPFS feature?
 See the [current implementation status](https://github.com/ipfs/ipfs/blob/master/IMPLEMENTATION_STATUS.md) for go-ipfs and js-ipfs, listed by commands and endpoints.

-## IPFS specifications
+## Filecoin specification

-[Technical specifications](https://github.com/ipfs/specs) for the IPFS protocol and its associated subsystems.
+[Technical specification](https://github.com/filecoin-project/specs) for the Filecoin protocol and its associated subsystems.

 ## Research